geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

-[Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu) and [Schmidt Center for Data Science and Environment (DSE)](https://dse.berkeley.edu) who curated equipment and a comfortable environment, solved problems, provided delicious caffeine and meals, and more.
+[Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu) and [Schmidt Center for Data Science and Environment (DSE)](https://dse.berkeley.edu) who curated equipment and a comfortable environment, solved problems, provided delicious caffeine and meals, expertly facilitated discussions, and more.

 ## (TODO) Call to join the community